 Bucket lists can make the difference between plodding through chores and striking out on an adventure, and Polly Davies of The Enchanted Pixie has created our favorite kind: one with a summer theme.

-First off, admire Polly’s overlay game, because it’s strong.
+First off, admire Polly’s graphic game, because it’s strong.
 Second, if you head over to her post, you can print off your very own copy of this summer to-do list.
 Going to the beach, picnicking, and making your own ice pops all sound like ingredients for a good summer to us: we’ll see you there!

 This is a special day in user appreciation for us, because we absolutely had to spotlight two images from the same PicMonkeyer: Renea Huffman of Instagram.
 Hopefully, you can see why—though they share a theme of abandoned or discarded artifacts, they’re two very different images packed with personality.